gdaneels/6tisch-adaptive-mcs/README.md

 # 6tisch-adaptive-mcs
-An extended 6TiSCH simulator for adaptive MCS TSCH networks.
+An extended 6TiSCH simulator for slot bonding with adaptive MCSs in TSCH networks.

 1) To let the simulator generate a topoogy based on experiment input parameters file: